przemyslaw-pacek/todo-list/README.md

 1. Whrite a new task and click the blue-green button "Dodaj zadanie".
 2. If the task was done, mark the green button on the left.
 3. Delete the task by red button.
+4. If you want to mark your tasks as done, click the button "Ukończ wszystkie".
+5. Hide or show done tasks with the button "Ukryj/Pokaż ukończone".

 If you want to use it, click [here](https://doncochino.github.io/To-do-list/).